 ClaimCheck development and maintenance of assistant surgeon values includes two designations, always and never.
 ClaimCheck uses the ACS as its primary source for determining assistant surgeon designations.
-ForwardHealth has updated the list of procedure codes allowable with an assistant surgeon designation to be consistent with ClaimCheck.
+Effective September 1, 2010, ForwardHealth will be updating the list of procedure codes allowable with an assistant surgeon designation to be consistent with ClaimCheck.